-Danone Nutricia Research shares the Groupe Danone mission to bring health through food to as many people as possible.
-Danone is bringing its mission to life via Alimentation, a revolutionary approach to tackle health issues through food by encouraging healthier more sustainable eating and drinking habits.
-Alimentation acknowledges that there’s more to nutrition than the delivery of healthy food and drink; it also encompasses cultural (identity), hedonic (pleasure) and social (commensality) factors too.
+Danone Nutricia Research shares Danone’s One Planet One Health mission to bring health through food to as many people as possible.
+Danone is bringing its mission to life via the Food Revolution, a revolutionary approach to tackle health issues through food by encouraging healthier more sustainable eating and drinking habits.
+This approach acknowledges that there’s more to nutrition than the delivery of healthy food and drink; it also encompasses cultural (identity), hedonic (pleasure) and social (commensality) factors too.

 Click here to learn more about our research in early life nutrition.